ppriyank/Deep-neural-network-for-traffic-sign-recognition-systems/README.md

 - Currently Gaussian filter is kept constant for LCN, where as ideally it should be chosed at random during run-time

+Neural Net gives output of 6 neurons necessary for Affine transformation (translation, **cropping, rotation, scaling, and skewing)** and uses grid generator and sampling as inbuilt Pytorch commands

 ![Main Architecture](https://github.com/ppriyank/Deep-neural-network-for-traffic-sign-recognition-systems/blob/master/Main%20Architecture.png)